Using a Geospatially Accurate Sun

 The other major component of CesiumSunSky is the SkyAtmosphere component.
 Sky Atmosphere creates the appearance of an atmosphere and allows control over scattering and other density settings.
 This component is also responsible for drawing the sun in the sky.

 In CesiumSunSky, the Transform Mode of the component has been set to Planet Top at Component Transform in order to work properly with the Georeference.
 This setting, along with the fact that the atmosphere is set to movable, prevents the horizon line of the atmosphere from being too high and causing black bars on the horizon.

 Like the Directional Light, the Sky Atmosphere has many parameters that can be adjusted to achieve different effects.
-Some of these settings are pictured above, and control atmospheric scattering.
+Some of these settings are pictured above.

 For a full summary of the Sky Atmosphere options, visit the Unreal Engine Documentation.

 You may notice a hitch or sudden change in the atmosphere appearance while moving between a ground view and a space view.
 This is caused by an optimization in the Sky Atmosphere actor.
 If this is an issue in your project, you can disable it by opening the console and setting the following CVars: